 Should one of your American family members become missing, or if you are concerned about the welfare of an American family member in Bermuda, the consulate can assist you.
-Keep in mind that once an individual is located, you will be notified ONLY if he/she has signed an authorization or given verbal permission to a consular officer to waive the Privacy Act provisions.
+Keep in mind that once an individual is located, you will be notified ONLY if he/she has signed an authorization to waive the Privacy Act provisions.

-What Information to Have Available Before You Call
+What Information to Have Available Before You Contact the Consulate

 In order to assist us in locating the U.S. citizen abroad, it is helpful to have the following information available: